 Also Read : What is the 50/30/20 Rule of Budgeting?

 Apart from cutting down on expenses, you can also explore other sources of income based on your skill sets.
 You can then redirect this extra income to towards your retirement corpus to fasten the process.
 This can also be used to tackle emergency expenses so that you don’t have to reduce your investment amounts to focus on sudden expenses.

-Be it health insurance or term insurance, not having adequate cover can throw your finances off balance.
-With increasing healthcare costs, health insurance will ensure you don’t have to prematurely stop your investments or dip into your retirement corpus to meet the medical expenses.
+With health insurance, the size of your plan depends on your age, any pre-existing diseases, any history of diseases in the family, your geography, your occupation and how prone you are to risks and many such factors.
+With increasing healthcare costs, health insurance will make sure you don’t have to prematurely stop your investments or dip into your corpus to meet medical expenses.

 Now that you know that small sums set aside and invested every month can help you claim your financial freedom, it is important that you thoroughly understand your risk profile and invest in avenues accordingly.

-Once you have invested, you must also take into account regular review of your money.
-Once or twice a year, review your investment.
+Once you have selected well performing mutual funds or fundamentally strong stocks, remain invested for the long haul.
+However, keep tracking the performance of individual funds/stocks as well as the performance of your portfolio.
 Check the progress of your portfolio in accordance with your goals and targets and make adjustments if need be.